Accessibility

 WHEN TO VISIT

-The days prior to Christmas and the final week are generally quieter times, however we cannot guarantee this.
+The days prior to Christmas and the final week are generally quieter times, however we are unable to guarantee how busy any day will be.
 Please note that the days immediately after New Year's Day are often particularly busy, and if you attend on these days you should be prepared for longer queues to get into the Carnival and onto each ride.

 Blue and orange neon duck Blue and red neon duck